vivianeko-unity/Shader-Prewarming/README.md

 2. **Maintenance**:
    - Enable `DEBUG_SHADER_PRECOMPILER` and make a development build
    - Run the game to log shader compilations without prewarming (to avoid adding variants that are not needed anymore)
-   - Up To data Variants are logged to player log file
+   - Up-to-date variants are logged to player log file
    - Copy the content into the shaders log file (it will automatically clean and analyze the file)
 3. **Processing Phase**:
    - It will analyze and regenerate the updated ShaderVariantCollection on the next build (manual option to update the svc if needed: Tools/Shader Variants Processor)